pshagwel/GDPR-Radar/README.md

 ## Build and run the project

-Creat a folder and clone the repository:
+Create a folder and clone the repository:

 ```git clone https://github.com/pshagwel/GDPR-Radar.git .```